hoangthangta/ThangWikiAPI/README.md

 # WikiLib
-A library to access Wikipedia &amp; Wikidata APIs
+This is a library used to access Wikipedia &amp; Wikidata APIs where uou can get Wikipedia pages and Wikidata items.

 ## Wikipedia: Examples